dwj26/dwj26.github.io/README.md

 # dwj26.github.io
-Alicia's blog
+blog

-This repository is for all code to rebuild Alicia's site as fully customisable and away from WordPress.
+This repository is for all code to rebuild site as fully customisable and away from WordPress.

+The site is built using Jekyll to serve html as static pages https://jekyllrb.com/